kamanphoebe/MIT-missing-semester/index.md

 I've taken a MIT open course called "[The Missing Semester of Your CS Education(2020)](https://missing.csail.mit.edu/)" in 2021.
 Here are my solutions for some of the exercises.
-There are a few of them haven't completely solved yet because of errors or some other problems.
+There are a few of them, which are shown in *italic*, haven't completely solved yet because of errors or some other problems.
 So please feel to send me a pull request if you have any suggestion or discover any fault for my solutions :)

-Go to the [corresponding GitHub Pages](https://kamanphoebe.github.io/MIT-missing-semester/) for a better view!
+**Go to the [corresponding GitHub Pages](https://kamanphoebe.github.io/MIT-missing-semester/) for a better view!**

 PS.
-I'm using Ubuntu 18.04.5 at that time.\
+I'm using Ubuntu 18.04.5 at that time.
-PPS.
-The unfinished exercises are shown in *italic*

 ## Contents:
 [Lecture 1: Course overview + the shell](https://kamanphoebe.github.io/MIT-missing-semester/Lecture1.html)\